Scalable PAC-Bayesian Meta-Learning via the PAC-Optimal Hyper-Posterior: From Theory to Practice: Case Study: Binary Classification and Linear Regression

 \subsubsection{Bounding the cumulant-generating functions for linear regression}

-To compute the bounds in Theorem \ref{theorem:meta-learning-bound} and Corollary \ref{cor:meta_bound_pacoh}, we need to bound the cumulant-generating functions (CGFs) $\Psi^{\rom{1}}(\beta)$ and $\Psi^{\rom{2}}(\gamma)$.In the classification setting, this was straightforward since the loss function is bounded in $[0,1]$ and we could use (\ref{eq:psi_bound_hoeffding}).
-However, inthe linear regression setting, the loss function is the unbounded negative log-likelihood.
-Hence, we need to use the particularities of our data-generating process in Section~\ref{sec:linear_case_study_setup} to derive aboundfor the corresponding CGFs.
+To compute the bounds in Theorem \ref{theorem:meta-learning-bound} and Corollary \ref{cor:meta_bound_pacoh}, we need to bound the cumulant-generating functions (CGFs) $\Psi^{\rom{1}}(\beta)$ and $\Psi^{\rom{2}}(\gamma)$.
+In the classification setting, this was straightforward since the loss function is bounded in $[0,1]$ and we could use (\ref{eq:psi_bound_hoeffding}).
+However, in the linear regression setting, the loss function is\addedII{typically unbounded.
+In particular, we use negative log-likelihood with an i.i.d.
+Gaussian likelihood function, constituting a generalization of the squared loss.}Hence, we need to use the particularities of our data-generating process in Section~\ref{sec:linear_case_study_setup} to derive a bound for the corresponding CGFs.
 To give an intuition, the CGFs quantify the difficulty of the learning problem: $\Psi^{\rom{1}}(\beta)$ quantifies the average difficulty of the learning tasks $\tau_1, ..., \tau_n$ with respect to the prior knowledge embedded in the two-level prior, i.e., the hierarchical model over hypotheses comprised of the hyper-prior and prior. $\Psi^{\rom{2}}(\beta)$ can be understood as quantifying the difficulty of the meta-learning environment $\calT$ with respect to the hyper-prior $\calP$.
 We use the same prior and hyper-prior as in the linear regression case above.

 \paragraph{Bounding $\Psi^{\rom{1}}(\beta)$:} First, we aim to bound $\Psi^{\rom{1}}(\beta)$ which is defined as

 wherein $V^{\rom{1}}_{ij}= \calL(h, \calD_i) - l(h, z_{ij}) = \E_{(\bx, y) \sim \calD_i} \left[ l(\bw, \bx, y) \right]- l(\bw, \bx_{ij}, y_{ij})$.Note that, when defining $\Gamma_{i}$, we omit the index $j$ since $V^{\rom{1}}_{ij}, j=1, ..., m$ are distributed identically, and, thus, $\Gamma_{i} = \Gamma_{ij} =\Gamma_{ij'}$.Writing $\gamma := \beta/m$, we show in Appendix \ref{appendix:bounding_blr_cumulants} that the cumulant-generating function can be bounded as follows: